devCU/IPS-4.3-BitTracker/README.md

 #### Full featured bit torrent tracker application for IPS 4.2x/4.3x Community Suite

-## ** Beta 3 **
+## ** RC1 **

-12/13/18
+01/01/19

-- Very Close - Announce tests are in progress at test site and looking very good
+- Moving the Application into the IPS DEV MODE this weekend
-- Work on user front end wrapping up soon
+- Will update and finalie all DATA files in DEV MODE

 [Info on beta build](https://www.devcu.com/forums/devcu-tracker/ips4bt/)